Loop Block Creator Manual

 The strip of 15 LEDs along the top of both the Live Block and Loop Block.
 The Indicator strip provides visual feedback when editing parameters in NOISE.
 It also serves as a battery indicator for the Live and Loop Blocks when they are disconnected from Bluetooth.

 Power On / Power Off

-Press the Mode Button to Turn the Loop Block on.
+Press the Mode button and Play/Pause button simultaneously to turn the Loop Block on.
 To turn it off, press and hold the Mode Button for 3 seconds.